 Moreover, there are fewer chances of humidity and watering-related problems while carrying propagation in sphagnum moss.

-4. LECA Medium
+2. LECA Medium

 Taking Care of Newly Potted Alocasia Plant

-It is because newly propagated Alocasia needs time to adapt to the new environment, developing roots and shoots simultaneously.
+Generally, newly potted Alocasia needs more attention to adapt to the new environment, developing roots and shoots simultaneously.

 Here is a quick summary of the favorable conditions.